-Love them or hate them, spreadsheets are a part of your life especially now that you’re running a
+Love them or hate them, spreadsheets are a part of your life—especially now that you’re managing a delivery business.

 Spreadsheets were first developed for accounting and bookkeeping tasks in order to replace the old ways using pen and paper.
 They very quickly permeated into many different parts of the business, and today, spreadsheets are used pretty much in any context where tabular lists are built, sorted, and shared.